Table of contents

-And no, communication isn’t just a company announcement.
+And no, communication isn’t just a company announcement or an email or a social post.
 And it’s so much more than just managing and distributing information.
-Rather, it’s an ongoing dialogue between all employees and the company, no matter their position or time in the company – it creates a sense of community.
+Instead, it’s an ongoing dialogue between all employees and the company, no matter their position or time in the company – it creates a sense of community.

-What can you expect to experience when you don’t have effective internal communication:
+What can you expect when you don’t have effective internal communication?

 - It’s not just sending a message whenever you want, this is about delivering up-to-date and open communication in order to energize employees.